-Clearsense spun out of another Jacksonville-based company Scheurer founded, Optimum Healthcare IT, in 2012, and consequently has focused primarily on health care clients.
+Clearsense spun out of another Jacksonville-based company Scheurer founded, Optimum Healthcare IT, in 2012, and consequently has a focused primarily on health care clients.
 Optimum recorded $150 million in revenue last year with 72 major hospitals and health care systems as clients, according to Scheurer.

 "It was a nice, natural progression to move them over [to Clearsense]," said Scheurer.

 However, Clearsense is now broadening its target market beyond health care.